IAG

 Core idea, naming, strategy

 The core idea originated with the commitment of IAG to involve all of its employees in its GenAI movement, and the powerful democratic nature of the technology.
 “Inclusive Innovation” struck a profound chord for both IAG’s leadership and employees: reassurance, permission and inspiration… ‘this a challenge we face together’.
-Visually, the identity communicates the coming together of organization and technology, with the magic happening where IAG and GenAI overlap.
+Visually, the identity communicates the coming together of organisation and technology, with the magic happening where IAG and GenAI overlap.

 • Campaign mark.
 Two overlapping is symbolise the coming together of people and technology.